TessaJune/ByteMe/README.md

 Known errors:
 The mainpage search funtion only works on first page load, and then an exception is thrown.
 As a result, the mainpage is not currently functional.

+## Running after cloning from GitHub
+If cloning from GitHub, the client will need to generate a database password, connection string, and https certificate.
+Text-files with the connection string and database password must be placed next to the source code directory that Git creates.
+The https certifacate must be located at the relative path /aspnet/https/Trainor.Wasm.Server.pfx from here.
+For the 'correct' connection string and database password format see the included src zip file supplied with the exam handin